zach3141592/ContentMetricsTracking/README.md

 # social media metrics tracker (only insta for now) -- TO DO: implement Insta API, switch DB from SQLite to Postgre (prolly SupaBase)

+Future - use wenscraping instead of insta and tiktok apis

 ## Features

 ### For Marketing Interns